cascadia-dev/RfA-analysis/README.md

 # RfA-analysis

+This is a toolkit for analyzing Wikipedia [Requests for Adminship](https://en.wikipedia.org/wiki/Wikipedia:Requests_for_adminship) (RfAs).
+The Wikipedia servers can be queried using the public ["export" facility](https://en.wikipedia.org/wiki/Help:Export).
+Each valid RfA corresponds to one diff in the RfA page that can be found by appropriately querying the page history.

-See "News and Notes" from May 2020 issue of [*The Signpost*](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost) on Wikipedia for details
+See "News and Notes" from May 2020 issue of [*The Signpost*](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost) on Wikipedia for motivation and some details of the findings from this tool.

 Main findings are in reports/allyears.wiki after you invoke `main.sh` and duplicate entries are in reports/allyears.duplicates.